theseanything/civilservicelgbt.github.io/_posts/2018-07-09-read-the-new-fast-stream-lgbt-network-handbook.md

 date: '2018-07-09'
 preview: false
 published: true
-title: Introducing the new Fast Stream LGBT+ Network handbook
+title: The Fast Stream LGBT+ Network introduce their new handbook
 excerpt: >-
   The Fast Stream LGBT+ network have written a new handbook to support LGBT+ civil servants joining the Fast Stream.
 Fast Stream LGBT+ Network Chair Rhys